Zafigo’s Quick Guide to Kota Bharu for Women Travelling Alone or with Family and Friends

 2. Dressing appropriately

-While we’re on the topic of culture, as mention earlier, Kelantan’s vibe on a whole tends to be more traditional and conservative.
+While we’re on the topic of culture, as mentioned earlier, Kelantan’s vibe on a whole tends to be more traditional and conservative.
 With that, it’s important to be mindful of your dressing.
 Of course, there’s no need to wear a hijab while you’re here (you’d be surprised at the number of people who assume a hijab in Kelantan is mandatory), but try not to prance around in hot pants and a tube top.
 Instead, dress to conform.

 It’s common to see foreigners wearing shorts while they’re here, but the locals won’t bat an eyelid if it’s a Caucasian foreigner doing so.
 If you’re clearly Asian or a fellow Malaysian, be prepared for some stares, but otherwise, no one actually says anything.
 The rules of covering up completely usually apply to workplace scenarios.
 If you’re visiting places of worship, however, there may be strict dress codes, so do your research and bring along the appropriate attire.